joellord/k8s-course/01-05-networking.md

 ping two
 ```

 And you should see that the container is successfully pinged.
 Docker also added the names of the containers to the internal host list so you don’t have to learn the IP addresses of the containers, you can reach them by their name.
 You are now ready to apply those same principles to your application.

+## Lesson script

 First, start by creating the k8scourse network.
 Then, start your database with the additional --network parameter.
 And finally, start your backend with the --network parameter as well.

 ```bash
 docker network create k8scourse